 500 Festival (May)

 Indianapolis is the place to be in May.
-With over 50 events and programmes, among them the OneAmerica 500 Festival Mini Marathon (which includes a lap around the Indianapolis Motor Speedway), the JP Morgan Chase 500 Festival Kids’ Day (Indiana’s largest outdoor festival for kids), the 500 Festival Memorial Service (paying homage to fallen heroes on the steps of the Indiana War Memorial), all finally culminating in the biggest motor race in America, the Indy 500.
-Race day sees over 250,000 spectators at the biggest single-day sporting event in the world.
+With more than 50 events and programmes, among them the OneAmerica 500 Festival Mini Marathon (which includes a lap around the Indianapolis Motor Speedway), the JP Morgan Chase 500 Festival Kids’ Day (Indiana’s largest outdoor festival for kids), the 500 Festival Memorial Service (paying homage to fallen heroes on the steps of the Indiana War Memorial), all finally culminating in the biggest motor race in America, the Indy 500.
+Race day sees more than 250,000 spectators at the biggest single-day sporting event in the world.

 Indy Ultimate Adventure Race (June)